Uganda Ecosystem Builders 2020

 While there are many intermediaries in Uganda, the good news is that there are plenty of entrepreneurs and budding entrepreneurs to keep them busy.
 But how can these organizations work together more effectively to support the ecosystem as a whole?
 How can they best support entrepreneurs while filling their own gaps in financial sustainability and human capital?

-Village Capital, with support from the Argidius Foundation, is launching Uganda Ecosystem Builders 2020 to train and support intermediaries in Uganda.
-The project will build organizational capacity through bootcamps and the provision of 1:1 business advisory support.
-This project aims to improve the quality of intermediaries in Uganda, and thus the quality of support that SMEs and startups receive, through the following:
+Village Capital, with support from the Argidius Foundation, launched Uganda Ecosystem Builders 2020 to train and support intermediaries in Uganda.
+The project built organizational capacity through bootcamps and the provision of 1:1 business advisory support.
+This project improved the quality of intermediaries in Uganda, and thus the quality of support that SMEs and startups receive, through the following:

 • A full business diagnostic specifically designed to assess intermediaries relative to industry standards

 • Support developing a performance plan of milestones across critical business areas towards improved strategy, operations, and business sustainability

 • The opportunity to pitch this performance plan for grant funding from both the program and other development partners.
 At least one of the grants will be peer-selected by the cohort.
 The total pool of grant funding available for the program is $200K.

 • Best practice sessions within critical business areas: team, problem and vision, value proposition, services and programs, pipeline and selection, ecosystem, operations, financial sustainability, and impact.